Overview

 Gradient Descent Update Rule

-• For a single weight parameter \(W\), the update rule is:
+• For a single parameter \(W\), the update rule is:

-• If \(\eta\) is too small, training will be slow and may get stuck in shallow regions.
+• If \(\eta\) is too small, training will be very slow.

-• If \(\eta\) is too large, the algorithm may overshoot the minimum and fail to converge.
+• If \(\eta\) is too large, updates overshoot and fail to converge.

-• Finding a good learning rate is often one of the most important tasks in practical deep learning.
+• Finding a good learning rate is one of the most critical hyperparameter choices in practice.

 Challenges in Optimization

-• Local minima and saddle points: Non-convex loss landscapes may contain many low-lying regions.
-In practice, however, local minima are usually not a serious issue; saddle points (flat regions where gradients vanish) are more problematic.
+• Local minima and saddle points: Non-convex landscapes may contain many low regions.
+Saddle points (flat zones where gradients vanish) are often more problematic than true local minima.

-• Vanishing/exploding gradients: In very deep networks, gradients can shrink toward zero or grow uncontrollably, making optimization unstable.
-Special architectures and initialization strategies mitigate this.
+• Vanishing/exploding gradients: In very deep networks, gradients may shrink toward zero or explode uncontrollably, disrupting training.

 Gradient Descent Variants